- Software and Platform Studies

 I hold a 4 year NWO Veni grant for the project ‘Numbering Life.
 Measures and Metrics in Digital Media’ (2015-2019).
 The project investigates the socio-technical conditions and implications of quantification in social media platforms.
 It asks how phenomena such as Like or friend counts, popularity rankings or algorithmic metrics participate in what they attempt to measure and allow third-parties to make social media activities economically valuable.

 Together with colleague Tristan Thielmann, I am principal investigator of the project ‘Navigation in Online/Offline Spaces’ which is part of the Collaborative Research Centre (SFB) Media of Cooperation at the University of Siegen (2016-2019).
 The sub-project investigates social forms of navigation in the field of US routemaps, drones and social navigation apps to explore their media practices and technicity and the specific forms of navigations they enable.
 Together with Fernando van der Vlist, I focus on advancing new digital methods for analysing apps which can study the operation of software in mobile and situative ways.
 Furthermore, the project seeks to advance the field of platform studies, by exploring how drones and apps engage in and expand current understandings of platforms.
+I am part of the international App Studies Initiative.

 In addition, I am member of the interdisciplinary research initiative Popular Cultures at the University of Siegen which explores the nexus of pop and popularity.
 In this context I have been exploring interdisciplinary perspectives on lists, asking how lists create order, relations and values together with my colleagues Markus Helmerich, Johannes Paßmann and Matthias Schaffrick.

 Since 2009, I have been a member of the Digital Methods Initiative Amsterdam and have been involved in a multiplicity of projects, many of them still ongoing.
 Among these projects is the exploration of third party tracking ecologies, leading to a new tool to identify trackers and the Tracker Guide to the Cloud which was exhibited at MOTI, but also experimental projects on studying app ecologies as well as Twitter data.
+Furthermore, I am part of the Public Data Lab, an international consortium for inventive data-intensive research.

 Together with Bernhard Rieder, I founded the Media of Calculation research group which investigates the role calculation, understood widely as mechanical reasoning, plays in contemporary societies.
 Although practices like statistics, cost-benefit analysis, or accounting have been important practices for centuries, the invention of the computer and its more recent infiltration into the pores of contemporary societies have put the spotlight on calculation as a means to represent and intervene.
 The research project contributes to an understanding of the calculative agencies of media and their social, cultural and economic effects by organizing reading groups and events.